|

 Solving Sleep Problems in Seniors

-Uncategorized | March 15, 2022
+Senior Health and Wellbeing | March 15, 2022

 Solving Sleep Problems in Seniors | It is a common misconception that sleep needs decline with age.
 Older adults need the same amount of sleep as younger adults: 7 to 9 hours each night.

 Changes in sleep patterns, or what specialists call “sleep architecture”, can occur as we age, and this may contribute to sleep problems.
-There are two kinds of sleep: REM (rapid eye movement) sleep and non-REM sleep.
+There are two kinds of sleep: REM (rapid eye movement) and non-REM sleep.
 We dream mostly during REM sleep and have the deepest sleep during non-REM sleep.
 The sleep cycle is repeated several times during the night, and although total sleep time tends to remain constant, older people can spend more time in the lighter stages of sleep than in deep sleep.

 Fast Facts